Himeji Castle, the White Heron Castle

 Once you enter this gate, you will see the white gorgeous keep.

-From this gate, you will head towards the main keep, but do not make a beeline for the main keep!
-Since Himeji Castle was originally a fortress, there are many interesting traps and fortifications around the castle grounds meant to protect the castle from attacks and invasion.
+From the gate, you will head towards the main keep, but do not make a beeline for the main keep!

 The most immediate thing you will notice as you enter is that the path to the main keep is not straight and you have to go a number of gates.
 Naturally, these are first lines of defense for the castle.
 The winding paths would be difficult for armed soldiers to easily progress through, and the various gate would have been guarded by archers/marksmen and booby-traps.